dmakarov/svm/spec.md

 Execution context data structures: `TransactionContext`, `InstructionContext` is defined in SDK, but is truly part of SVM or not?

 Is the BpfLoader part of the SVM?
 It is a program on the blockchain, not necessarily part of the VM?

+Load and execute transactions.

+In bank context `load_and_execute_transactions` is called from `simulate_transaction` where a single transaction is executed, and from `load_execute_and_commit_transactions` which receives a batch of transactions from its caller.

+Input: `TransactionBatch`

+`TransactionBatch` contains
+    - vector of `Result` lock_results -- purpose?
+    - a reference to Bank -- need to decouple from Bank
+    - a slice of `SanitizedTransaction` wrapped in copy on write
+    - a boolean flag `needs_unlock`   -- purpose?

+Of the above we should need only the slice of `SanitizedTransaction`.
+Let's analyze it next

+`SanitizedTransaction` contains
+    - a SanitizedMessage  -- explain
+    - a Hash of the message
+    - a boolean flag `is_simple_vote_tx` -- explain
+    - a vector of `Signature`  -- explain which signatures are in this vector

+`SanitizedMessage` is an enum with two kinds of messages
+    - `LegacyMessage`
+    - and `LoadedMessage`

+Both `LegacyMessage` and `LoadedMessage` consist of
+    - `MessageHeader`
+    - vector of `Pubkey` of accounts used in the transaction
+    - `Hash` of recent block
+    - vector of `CompiledInstruction`
+    In addition `LoadedMessage` contains a vector of `MessageAddressTableLookup` -- list of address table lookups to load additional accounts for this transaction.